bytespider/enchant-puppeteer/readme.md

    * execute though.
    */
   page.on('request', req=> {
-    req.abort() // Note: this now returns an resolved promise.
+    req.abort() // Note: this now returns a resolved promise.
 It never throws.
   });

   /**